 Acrylic… around 1920, the Reading Railroad built this steel, box truss, pedestrian bridge in Sellersville, Pennsylvania, as a crossover its Philadelphia – Bethlehem trackage which divided the town, linking east and west Church Streets.
 This bridge was located about a 1000 feet north of the Sellersville Train Station and just south of the location of… Read more »

 Watercolor…. once upon a time, this was a cozy cabin.
-Now it’s a shack and somewhat structurally compromised.
-Out in the woods, next to the Tohickon Creek.
+Now it’s a shack… somewhere out in the woods, next to the Tohickon Creek.
 February 2021.

 Watercolor… this chair is located as far from human habitation as I can get on my farm.
 In the shade of a very old and twisted Mulberry Tree, the chair faces East, looking across a small, shallow valley of farm land and pasture.
 The kids call the structure behind the chair, “The Fort”.
 It lies… Read more »